GPTSafe/PromptGuard/README.md

 Option | Default Value | Description
 ---|:---:|---|
 maxTokens | `4096` | The maximum amount of tokens the prompt can contain.
 Restricting the maximum amount of tokens can reduce the cost of the GPT query and the opportunity for prompt attacks.
-You can read more information about tokens [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them). <br /> <br /> If the prompt exceeds the maximum tokens, PromptGuard will reject the prompt with the following output: <br />`{ pass: false, output: Failed max token threshold }` denyList | `[""]` | An array of string literals that should not appear in the prompt text.
-If PromptGuard finds a deny list match, it will reject with the following output: <br />`{ pass: false, output: Failed deny list validation }` ignoreDefaultDenyList | `false` | The default deny list contains a list of known prompt attacks and injections that are checked against the prompt.
-In the future, this will become more sophisticated. <br /><br />If PromptGuard finds a default deny list match, it will reject the prompt with the following output:<br /> `{ pass: false, output: Failed deny list validation }` encodeOutput | `false` | Encodes the output as GPT-3 tokens.
+You can read more information about tokens [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them). <br /> <br /> If the prompt exceeds the maximum tokens, PromptGuard will reject the prompt with the following output: <br />`{ pass: false, output: EXCEEDS_MAX_TOKEN_THRESHOLD }` denyList | `[""]` | An array of string literals that should not appear in the prompt text.
+If PromptGuard finds a deny list match, it will reject with the following output: <br />`{ pass: false, output: CONTAINS_DENY_LIST_ITEM }` disableAttackMitigation | `false` | A list of known prompt attacks and injections that are checked against the prompt.
+In the future, this will become more sophisticated. <br /><br />If PromptGuard finds a default deny list match, it will reject the prompt with the following output:<br /> `{ pass: false, output: CONTAINS_KNOWN_ATTACK }` encodeOutput | `false` | Encodes the output as GPT-3 tokens.
 You can read more information about tokens [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).

 ## Usage